vishal-git/book-reccos/README.md

 If you would like to use a free option instead, you can use an open-source model from [HuggingFace](https://huggingface.co/blog/getting-started-with-embeddings).
 If you decide to do this, you will need to add the HuggingFace API key in `.env` and you will also need to change the way the client connection is invoked in `utils.py`.

-# Step 2: Generate and store embeddings into the vector database.
+# Step 2: Generate and store embeddings into the vector database. :file_folder:

 As mentioned earlier, we will use the Books dataset for this purpose.
-But feel free to use any other dataset that you might be interested in, such as movies, shows, products.
+But feel free to use any other dataset that you might be interested in, such as movies, shows, or podcasts.
 All we really need is a text column that contains the description of those items.
 We will first convert these text descriptions into text embeddings and then store them into our vector database.

 > Suggested Reading: Check out the [OpenAI documentation on embeddings](https://platform.openai.com/docs/guides/embeddings/what-are-embeddings).